Eastern prickly pear cactus (Photo by Pany Goff/Wikimedia Commons)

 What threats does it face?

-Although all regions where eastern prickly pear cactus occurs are protected, it is threatened by habitat loss resulting from winter storms and an eroding shoreline.
+Although all regions where eastern prickly pear cactus occur are protected, it is threatened by habitat loss resulting from winter storms and eroding shoreline.
 Invasive species, such as spotted knapweed and white sweet clover, outcompete the cacti.

 What is its conservation status?